New Balance FuelCell Rebel v4 Running Shoe Review

 ASICS GEL-KAYANO 31

 For most runners, the New Balance FuelCell Rebel v4 has some advantages over the ASICS GEL-KAYANO 31.
-It's a significantly lighter shoe that feels well-cushioned despite having a much lower stack height than the GEL-KAYANO.
-Thanks to its more responsive foam, it's a bit more efficient and better at picking up the pace.
+It's a significantly lighter shoe that has some ground feel due to its much lower stack height than the GEL-KAYANO.
+Thanks to its more responsive foam, the New Balance is a bit more efficient and better at picking up the pace.
 The GEL-KAYANO is still a better fit for runners who prefer higher stacks or need a stability shoe.

 Test Results